grec59/win-toolkit/README.md

 1. Dell Command - UEFI updates may fail on certain newer hardware models.
 2. Dell Command - Firmware updates may require application whitelisting approval to begin installation.
 3. Dell Command - Launching update utility may fail if Dell Command is self-updating.
-4. System Audit report does not support printing due to interactive tables.
+4. System Audit report does not support printing due to interactive tables. (fix in development)
-5. Logging to user profile Desktop is incomplete and under development.
+5. Logging to user profile Desktop is incomplete and under development. (fix in development)

 ## Notes